Freddy Sanchez: Career statistics

 Sanchez played 646 games at second base, 172 games at third base and 55 games at shortstop.

 Personal life

 Sanchez married his high school sweetheart, Alissa Dowdy, in 2002.
 An actress, she had made appearances in The Nanny and The Fresh Prince of Bel-Air.
-They have two sons; Evan (born (April 19, 2005) and Ryan (born January 26, 2008).
+They have two sons, born 2005 and 2008.
 During his playing career, he used a webcam to keep in touch with his children while on road trips.

 Sanchez has been good friends with Jack Wilson since the two played together in a travel league.
 When Sanchez was called up by Pittsburgh in September 2004, Wilson let him and his wife stay at his house.
 Sanchez said Wilson "is like a brother to me."
 Since his retirement, he and his family have resided in Chandler, Arizona.

 Burbank High School, Glendale Community College, and Oklahoma City University have all inducted Sanchez into their Halls of Fame.
 Additionally, Burbank High School retired Sanchez's number 21.